Alluxio/alluxio/docs/en/api/POSIX-API.md

 Despite the disadvantages, users can have more fine-grain control on the cache (e.g. maximum cache size, eviction policy) and the cache will not affect other applications in containerized environment unexpectedly.

+#### FUSE Cache Limitations

+Alluxio FUSE cache (Userspace cache or Kernel cache) is a single-node cache solution, which means modifications to the underlying Alluxio cluster through other Alluxio clients or other Alluxio FUSE mount points may not be visible immediately by the current Alluxio FUSE cache.
+This would cause cached data to become stale.
+Some examples are listed below:
+- metadata cache: the file or directory metadata such as size, or modification timestamp cached on `Node A` might be stale if the file is being modified concurrently by an application on `Node B`.
+- data cache: `Node A` may read a cached file without knowing that Node B had already deleted or overwritten the file in the underlying Alluxio cluster.
+When this happens the content read by `Node A` is stale.

 #### Metadata Cache

-Metadata can be cached on FUSE kernel cache and/or in Alluxio FUSE process userspace cache.
-When the same file is accessed from multiple clients, file metadata modification by one client may not be seen by other clients.
-The metadata cached on the FUSE side (kernel or userspace) may be stale.
-For example, the file or directory metadata such as size, or modification timestamp cached on `Node A` might be stale if the file is being modified concurrently by an application on `Node B`.

 Metadata cache may significantly improve the read training performance especially when loading a large amount of small files repeatedly.
 FUSE kernel issues extra metadata read operations (sometimes can be 3 - 7 times more) compared to [Alluxio Java API]({{ '/en/api/Java-API.html' | relativize_url }}))